As a woman, you may prefer to seek female counseling if you’d feel more comfortable speaking to someone of the same gender.

 Personalized care for female psychosocial issues

-Some of BetterHelp’s female therapists are specifically trained in resolving women’s mental health issues through online counseling and emotional support.
+Many of BetterHelp’s female therapists are specifically trained in resolving women’s mental health issues by providing online counseling and emotional support.
 Since there is such a large number of counselors on the platform with a massive amount of experience, the range of issues these therapists can help with is second-to-none.

 Simply let BetterHelp know what you’re looking for during the onboarding process, and they’ll match you with the right female counselor.